Choosing Garlic Seed

 Ask your supplier if they grow everything themselves and ideally, look for a seller that grows all their own garlic.
 As well, inquire if they have any strategies in place to ensure the health of the garlic is maintained.

 On our farm, all the garlic is carefully examined throughout the season, from planting to harvest.
 Cloves, plants and bulbs are all individually inspected and rogued regularly.
 This process helps us prevent disease, insect and quality issues from occurring.

 We believe that thorough bulb inspections are key to a good quality control program that ensures healthy, high-quality crops year after year.
 We use long 4 to 5-year rotations and test any garlic that appears to have issues.
 We grow 100% of the garlic we sell to ensure our standards always remain high.

 Size and Shape

-On our farm, we plant uniform looking, disease free garlic seed from our medium and large bulbs.
+On our farm, we plant uniform looking cloves from our medium and large bulbs.
 We do on occasion plant cloves from smaller bulbs when needed, but size them up over two seasons.
-We also like to plant the fattest cloves and avoid any that are thin or "weak" looking.
+We also like to plant the fattest cloves and avoid any that are very thin or weak looking.

 Garlic cloves of different sizes and shapes.
 Larger cloves tend to produce larger bulbs, however, shape does not usually have an effect.